planttheidea/moize/README.md

 memoized(2, 4); // 6, pulled from cache
 ```

-All parameter types are supported, including circular objects, functions, etc. There are also a number of [shortcut methods](#usage-with-shortcut-methods) to memoize for unique use-cases with ease.
+All parameter types are supported, including circular objects, functions, etc. There are also a number of [shortcut methods](#usage-with-shortcut-methods) to memoize for unique use-cases.

 ## Advanced usage